Ever Wondered Why People Lie & Deceit?

-A lie is spoken by the mouth while deception is planned to mislead individuals with what is not the truth.
-Both ends with the same result, the victims trust something that is not the truth.
-A lie is some form of deception while deception does not always involve lying, although they are both erroneous.
+The mouth speaks a lie, while deception is planned to mislead individuals with what is not the truth.
+Both end with the same result; the victims trust something that is not the truth.
+A lie is some form of deception, while deception does not always involve lying, although they are both erroneous.

 The Liar in You (Pathological Liar)

 There various saying about a liar, and I’m sure that most of you remember the childhood saying, "Liar, Liar, Pants on Fire."
 I am also convinced almost everybody remembers the little fairy tales of the small wooden boy Pinocchio; He lied so much that his nose would continue to grow each time he told a lie.

 There are even different famous movies on liars, one, in particular, I loved watching that comes to mind is the1997 movie starring Jim Carey, Liar, Liar.
 It was one of his better roles; in the film, Carey plays a deceitful lawyer.
 He a pathological Liar that peoples hire to get them out of trouble and he became successful by doing it.
 He even lied to the judge, jury, wife, and even his son, who become sad to his lies.

 The world is confused by the fact that people continuously tell lies and most who does it has no understanding as to why.
 Research shows about 4% of people that lies are achieved liars, and they can do it in deceitful ways.
 When a person loves to lie, they develop a high tolerance for deception.
 A pathological liar misleads people knowing they have no intention of keeping their words.